semicolonio/xero-mcp/README.md

 - Create a new app
 - Set redirect URI to: `http://localhost:8000/callback`
 - Copy Client ID and Client Secret

-## Authentication

-The server handles OAuth2 authentication automatically:
-1. On first use, it opens your browser
-2. Log in to your Xero account
-3. Grant requested permissions
-4. Tokens are securely stored and auto-refreshed

 ## Example Usage